jeremytammik/tbc/a/1895_exterior_walls.md

 ####<a name="3"></a> Retrieving Room Bounding Elements

-Moving inwards from the exterior walls into the building interior, an interesting discussion between Samuel Arsenault-Brassard and Yien Chao, Architect, BIM Director and Computational BIM Manager at [MSDL architectes](https://www.msdl.ca) on how to [get the walls, ceiling and floor of a room](https://forums.autodesk.com/t5/revit-api-forum/get-the-walls-ceiling-and-floor-of-a-room/m-p/9915923):
+Moving inwards from the exterior walls into the building interior, I summarise the interesting discussion between Samuel Arsenault-Brassard and Yien Chao, Architect, BIM Director and Computational BIM Manager at [MSDL architectes](https://www.msdl.ca) on how to [get the walls, ceiling and floor of a room](https://forums.autodesk.com/t5/revit-api-forum/get-the-walls-ceiling-and-floor-of-a-room/m-p/9915923):